pratikdeshmukh2004/Nodemailer/README.md

 # Nodemailer
-sending mail easily to others with usig nodemailer
+sending mail easily to others with usig nodemailer. this is a link of Pmail(https://pratik-deshmukh.glitch.me)